MicrosoftDocs/azure-docs/articles/active-directory/governance/create-access-review.md

 Once you have specified the settings for an access review, click **Start**.

 By default, Azure AD sends an email to reviewers shortly after the review starts.
 If you choose not to have Azure AD send the email, be sure to inform the reviewers that an access review is waiting for them to complete.
-You can show them the instructions for how to [start an access review](perform-access-review.md).
-If your review is for guests to review their own access, show them the instructions for how to [review your own access](review-your-access.md).
+You can show them the instructions for how to [review access to groups or applications](perform-access-review.md).
+If your review is for guests to review their own access, show them the instructions for how to [review access for yourself to groups or applications](review-your-access.md).

 If some of the reviewers are guests, guests are notified via email only if they've already accepted their invitation.